 You are responsible for managing the risks arising from your activities, e.g. dancing and playing music.
 You should base your risk assessment on the information from the venue, adding further controls as necessary to make your practices safe.

 Organising dance outs and other performances

-The main aim of the government’s guidance is to allow people to take part in a performance safely and to keep the audience safe, with everyone 2 metres apart from those they do not live with.
+The main aim is to allow people to take part in or to watch a performance safely, with everyone two metres apart from those they do not live with.

-- decide where and when you want to dance out
+- decide where and when you want to perform

-- carry out a risk assessment for each location where you want to dance
+- carry out a risk assessment for each location where you want to perform

 - identify all the actions you need to take to comply with the guidance